On Jordan classes for Vinberg's theta-groups: Slice-induction and parametrization of orbits and classes

-The restriction $\psi_X$ is again smooth, by \cite[III.5, Lemma 2]{Slo} applied to the $G_0$-equivariant morphism given by the inclusion of $X$ in $V$.
-We now prove that $\psi_X(G_0\times C)$ is dense in $X$ for any irreducible component $C$ of $S_{\fg_1,e}\cap X$, from which the dominance of $\psi_X$ follows.
-The density condition is obtained by comparing the estimate $\dim C\geq \dim X+\dim(S_{\fg_1,e})-\dim V$ from dimension properties of intersections with the estimate
+By \cite[III.5, Lemma 2]{Slo} applied to the $G_0$-equivariant morphism given by the inclusion of $X$ in $V$, the restriction $\psi_X$ is again smooth, whence open.
+Since $X$ is irreducible, the image of any irreducible component of $G_0\times (S_{\fg_1,e}\cap X)$ is dense in $X$. \end{proof}